21 Beaches with the Warmest Water in the World

-No matter what time of year you visit Aruba, you can expect water temperatures around 80°F. Surfside Beach is a favorite among Oranjestad locals, offering exciting views of the airport less than two miles away (if at the cost of some peace and quiet).
+No matter what time of year you visit Aruba, you can expect water temperatures around 80 degrees.
+Surfside Beach is a favorite among Oranjestad locals and travelers alike since it offers exciting views of the airport less than two miles away.

 Unawatuna Beach, Sri Lanka

 Unawatuna Beach is one of the biggest tourist destinations in Sri Lanka.
 In this South Asian paradise, the warm water stays around 81 degrees in any season!

 What to do: Bird-watchers can glimpse about 60 different species, and boat tours will bring you out for whale watching.
 Like peeping sea creatures?
 Consider visiting these beaches that have the clearest water.